 State laws and regulations govern annulments, prohibited marriages, and other legal aspects of matrimony.
 Types of marriages often prohibited by state laws include those entered under duress, unions between close relatives, and marriages in which one party is still married to another person.

 If you entered into a prohibited marriage, perhaps you discovered that your partner is already married, then you may seek to have the marriage annulled.
-Annulment is different than divorce in that it is granted by a judge and has the legal effect of "erasing" the marriage as if it never existed.
+An annulment is different than a divorce in that it is granted by a judge and has the legal effect of "erasing" the marriage as if it never existed.
 You may seek an annulment if the marriage should not have been granted in the first place, not just to reverse a bad decision.

 Annulment and Prohibited Marriage in New Hampshire: An Overview